nirmeshk/DataAnalytics/SparkVsStinger.md

 - In addition to that, there are many third party implementations of various algorithms available.

 ### STINGER
-- Streaming edge insertions and deletions: Performs new edge insertions, updates, and deletions in batches or individually.
+- Connected components: Accurately tracks the connected components of a graph with insertions and deletions.
-- Streaming clustering coefficients: Tracks the local and global clustering coefficients of a graph under both edge insertions and deletions.
+- Clustering coefficients: Tracks the local and global clustering coefficients of a graph under both edge insertions and deletions.
-- Streaming connected components: Accurately tracks the connected components of a graph with insertions and deletions.
-- Streaming community detection: Track and update the community structures within the graph as they change.
+- Community detection: Track and update the community structures within the graph as they change.
-- Parallel agglomerative clustering: Find clusters that are optimized for a user-defined edge scoring function.
+- Agglomerative clustering: Find clusters that are optimized for a user-defined edge scoring function.
-- Streaming Betweenness Centrality: Find the key points within information flows and structural vulnerabilities.
+- Betweenness Centrality: Find the key points within information flows and structural vulnerabilities.
 - K-core Extraction: Extract additional communities and filter noisy high-degree vertices.
 - Classic breadth-first search: Performs a parallel breadth-first search of the graph starting at a given source vertex to find shortest paths.

+## Distributed vs shared memmory Architecture

 Reference